jasmineelkins/forget-me-not/README.md

 - Reading List re-renders automatically when backend is updated (Firebase?
 Sockets?)
 - User can see a randomly chosen Article from the database (home page?)
 - Deploy to heroku
 - Toast when link is added to Newsletter - can it render outside of popup?
+Or have it triggered by backend/sockets??
+- Publish extension to Chrome store

 - Get horoscope from API
 - Get local weather from API